sof202/ChromBinarize/README.md

 ## Setup
-In order to run these scripts you will need to first fill out the config file (template provided).
+In order to run these scripts you will need to first fill out the config file (template provided in `./config-setup.txt`).
 It is recommended that you put this config file near your data (note: this is not a requirement, you can actually put this file anywhere you wish).

 Next run the setup script with: